This 'bee' drone is a robotic flower pollinator

 Her plan for the device, at first, is for it to be an educational tool.
 "I would love to see people use it in their backyards and even create custom gardens with it," she said.
 "With an actual bee, its so small you don't notice it and how it's pollinating flowers.
 With the drone you can see how the process works."

 Plan Bee is one of 1,600 new concepts that SCAD's design students develop every quarter as part of their coursework.
-Victor Ermoli, dean of the school of design, and SCAD founder Paula Wallace review each project for its potential in marketability or industry collaboration.
+Victor Ermoli, dean of the school of design, and SCAD founder and president Paula Wallace review each project for its potential in marketability or industry collaboration.
 Separately, the school also works on 30 projects a year leveraging technology, in collaboration with companies like Microsoft (MSFT, Tech30), HP (HPQ), AT&T (T, Tech30), Dell and Mattel (MAT).

 Haldewang's bee drone stood out, Ermoli said.
 "It is outstanding.
 The design is self-explanatory and it offers a very clever solution."